seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 reversal or continuation setup. **«It moved the most» is not a candidate.** These carry chart-and-catalyst reads only — no beta and no liquidation math exists for them, and that limitation is stated nowhere, because the answer never claims otherwise.

+**A side here is produced by the CATALYST, because an outside-list candidate has no structural row and the coin-regime read of §2 cannot be executed on it.** `cd` covers the list and nothing else (§5), so the function that decides a side on a list coin has no input here; a screen that must nevertheless produce a side would have to invent one from the price move, which is «it moved the most» wearing a direction. **The dated event is therefore not merely the priority of this search, it is the only object in it that can name a side** — which is why the order was written CATALYST FIRST.
+A candidate with no dated event is refused by name and the section prints «Нет достойных кандидатов.», which is a measurement.
+**Measured 07.09:** sixty rows cleared the screen, none carried a dated event, and the run recorded a contradiction between this section and §2 rather than an empty result — because neither section said which object governs where the other has none.

 **Every published coin must be tradable on a Binance USDⓈ-M perpetual.** A list coin that is spot-only by standing decision carries «Спот» in the Сторона cell.
 A coin